vmware/differential-datalog/doc/tutorial/tutorial.md

 #### Aggregation

-The `Aggregate` operator groups records that have the same values of a subset of variables and applies an aggregation function to each group.
+The `Aggregate` operator groups records that have the same values of a subset of variables (group-by variables) and applies an aggregation function to each group.
 The following program groups the `Price` relation by `item` and selects the minimal price for each item: